-In our Annual Report on Form 10-K for the year ended December 31, 2023 and in "Note 2 - Summary of Significant Accounting Policies" to the consolidated financial statements under Item 1 of this report on Form 10-Q, we identified certain critical accounting policies that affect certain of our more significant estimates and assumptions used in preparing our consolidated financial statements.
+In our Annual Report on Form 10-K for the year ended December 31, 2023, we identified certain critical accounting policies that affect certain of our more significant estimates and assumptions used in preparing our consolidated financial statements.
 We have not made any material changes to our critical accounting policies and estimates during the period covered by this report.